 Research, Publications & Presentations

 Walton is a highly respected public speaker having developed and presented numerous compelling presentations and education programs on quality improvement, leadership, management, and teaching styles.
-Throughout her career, she has lectured and presented to nursing and healthcare audiences at events such as the Emergency Nurses Association annual education conference, the American Organization of Nurse Executives annual meeting, and the Central Florida Chapter of American College of Health Care Executives.
+Throughout her career, she has lectured and presented to nursing and healthcare audiences at events such as the Emergency Nurses Association annual education conference, the American Organization for Nursing Leadership annual meeting, and the Central Florida Chapter of American College of Health Care Executives.
 While at Reynolds Army Community Hospital, she was also the principal investigator and recipient of the Tri-Service Nursing Research Grant Award.

 - 1995-1998.
 Principal Investigator.
 Tri-Service Nursing Research Grant Award.

 - “The Next Generation of Patient Experience” at the Central Florida Chapter of American College of Health Care Executives; 2019.